Projects

 Current status

-Three wells have been finished, completing the test phase.
-Based on the results from these three test wells, and due to positive technological developments in the project’s first year, Kredsløb and Innargi have updating the geothermal project.
-The ambition is to deliver the same amount of heat from three locations instead of the originally planned seven.
+Three test wells were drilled and evaluated during the exploration phase (2023–2024), confirming a strong geothermal resource in the subsurface.
+Based on these results, and improved technology in the project’s first year, the plan was optimised to deliver the same heat from only three locations instead of the originally planned seven.

 Stay up-to-date via our LinkedIn